 The build quality is excellent and it's identical to the Alienware AW3420DW.
 It feels sturdy even though it's all plastic, and the stand supports the monitor well, with very little wobble.

 The Alienware AW2720HF has a sub-par contrast ratio, though this is typical of IPS panels.
 This makes blacks look more like gray when viewed in the dark.
+If you want a VA panel monitor with a much better contrast ratio, check out the Samsung Odyssey G7.

 The Alienware AW2720HF doesn't have a local dimming feature; the video above is provided for reference only.

 SDR peak brightness is good.
 There's virtually no variation in brightness when displaying different content and it should be bright enough for most well-lit rooms.
+If you prefer something that gets brighter, look into the Dell Alienware AW2521H.

 This monitor doesn't support HDR.
 For a monitor that supports HDR, check out the ViewSonic Elite XG270.